swiranata/My-personal-data-set/README.md

 The Data that I obtained came from https://www.hockey-reference.com/leagues/NHL_2019.html and https://www.espn.com/nhl/statistics/team/_/stat/special-teams/sort/powerPlayPct/year/2019/league/east.

 The First link is for the NHL league rankings which is just what I wanted to compare with the special teams data.
+For league rankings data I just removed all the columns other than ranking as that was the only thing I was going to look at.
 The second link is from ESPN where the NHL special teams data came from.
 In terms of cleaning I basically uploaded the data into an excel file then removed the strings that I did not need so that I could use R Studios to make a visualization.
 Also note that anything in the file that has a decimal in it is a percentage and I did not use it.
 I just wanted to use raw numbers and not calcualted percentages.
 I thought about putting a line of best fit in the scatterplot, but there was too much discrepency between points and really no trend to be followed.

 # Visualization